NanningR/AoC/README.md

 # Advent of Code 2024

-    Containing solutions for the Advent of Code 2024 puzzles, day 1 - day 8.
-    All solutions can be ran instantly from the compiled .cpp file.
-The solutions expect input from stdin, not a file.
+    Containing solutions for some of the Advent of Code 2024 puzzles.
+All solutions can be ran instantly from the compiled .cpp file, and expect input from stdin.